 Russell is an Associate Professor in Transport Engineering in the Department of Infrastructure Engineering at the University of Melbourne in Australia.
-His research areas are urban freight, resilient transport systems and intelligent transport systems.
+His research areas are City Logistics, resilient transport systems and intelligent transport systems.

-He has over 15 years of experience in urban freight research.
-Russell has been involved in a number of local and international studies relating to urban freight, including the European Union’s Best Urban Freight Solutions (BESTUFS) project and the OECD report on urban distribution.
+He has over 20 years of experience in freight research.
+Russell has been involved in a numerous local and international studies relating to urban freight, including the European Union’s Best Urban Freight Solutions (BESTUFS) project and the OECD report on urban distribution.

 Russell was a founding Director and has been the Vice President of the Institute for City Logistics based in Kyoto since 1999.
 He is also a Team Leader of the Volvo Research and Education Foundation’s Centre of Excellence in Sustainable Urban Freight Systems.
 He has been involved in several studies that have estimated the economic, environmental and safety benefits of performance based standards.
-Russell has published over 10 books and 50 refereed publications in the field of urban freight.
-He is currently involved in a number of projects involving autonomous freight vehicles.
+Russell has published over 15 books and 100 refereed publications in the field of urban freight.
+He is currently involved in a number of projects involving the Physical Internet.